the-turing-way/the-turing-way/book/website/collaboration/research-infrastructure-roles/community-manager.md

 * Onboarding new members
 * Attending community and project leadership meetings
 * Writing community reports or newsletters
-* Maintaining and updating the community site
+* Maintaining and updating the community repositories and online spaces
+* Collaboratively writing academic papers
 * Maintaining and catalysing communication on community fora
 * Planning for upcoming community initiatives
 * Running training courses & workshops